tldr-pages/tldr/pages/common/lsof.md

 `lsof -i :{{port}}`

-- Only output the process PID:
+- Only output the process ID (PID):

 `lsof -t {{/path/to/file}}`